Yamini2001/LeetCode-Solutions/README.md

 ## Largest SubMatrix with Rearrangements

- Return the area of the largest submatrix within matrix where every element of the submatrix is 1 after reordering the columns optimally.
+ Return the area of the largest submatrix within the matrix where every element of the submatrix is 1 after reordering the columns optimally.

 ## Clone Graph
 Return a deep copy (clone) of the graph.

+## Text Justification
+Given an array of strings words and a width maxWidth, format the text such that each line has exactly maxWidth characters and is fully (left and right) justified.